SomePersonFromMars/WeirdSpace/README.md

 The concept for this game is to create it "by hand", meaning no game engine is used.
 My goal is to write code optimized specifically for this game, minimizing the use of external code.
 When external code is used, it is highly specific and unlikely to need further optimization.

-For now, this is a simple voxel-based, Minecraft-like draft of an open-world adventure game.
-A quite good map (planet) generator has also been implemented.
+For now, this is a simple voxel-based, Minecraft-like **early version** of an open-world adventure game.
+A fairly good map (planet) generator has also been implemented.

 I have many plans for the game's content, but I prefer not to reveal too much until I have time to implement them, as I develop this code in my spare time.